seb54000/tpcs-workstations/README.md

 ## How to create environement for TP

+### PREREQUISITE : source bash variables ###
+You need to export vars, you can use a .env or export script wherever you want (do not forget to source it before launching terraform or other scripts).

 TF_VAR_users_list is very important, it is the list of student you have in your group. (and will be used to know how many vms you will provision : TF_VAR_vm_number)